Garrett92/WurmWebRMI/README.md

 isRunning
 	Returns 'true' if running

-getWurmTime
+getServerStatus
+	Returns status of server - (If it is being shutdown or running) getWurmTime
 	Returns current time in wurm (as if you ran the /time command in-game) getUpTime
 	Returns the amount of time the server has been online in days, hours, and minutes getAllServers
+	Returns list of servers?
+getAllServerInternalAddresses
-	Returns list of servers linked together?
+	Returns list of servers?

 getPlayerCount
-	Returns the amount of players currently online. getAllPlayers
+	Returns the amount of players currently online getAllPlayers
-	Returns list of all characters registered on the server in the format NAME=PLAYERID getPlayerIpAddresses
+	Returns list of all characters registered on the server in the format NAME=PLAYERID getPlayerStates?[playerID]
+	Returns array of bytes of player states (unknown) getPlayerIpAddresses
 	Returns list of all players currently online along with their IP doesPlayerExist?[playerName]